DataDog/datadog-agent/docs/cluster-agent/GETTING_STARTED.md

 ## Introduction

-This document aims to get you started upon the Datadog Cluster Agent.
+This document aims to get you started using the Datadog Cluster Agent.
 Refer to the [Datadog Cluster Agent - DCA | User Documentation](README.md) for more context about the Datadog Cluster agent.
 For more technical background, refer to the [Datadog Cluster Agent in Containerized environments](../../Dockerfiles/cluster-agent/README.md) documentation.

 ## Step by step